Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Learning species interactions addressing geographic and taxonomic bias

 where $\tau_{mh}^\beta, \tau_{lh}^\gamma, \tau_h^\lambda, \tau_h^\delta, \tau_h^\zeta \sim IG(\nu/2, \nu/2)$, and

 In \cref{eq:prior_parameters}, the prior variance of model coefficients is specified using parameter-specific variance terms $\tau$ and overall variance terms $\theta$.
-Equation (\ref{eq:prior_shrinkage}) specifies the truncated increasing shrinkage prior of \cite{Legramanti2019} for the overall variance terms.
-This prior distribution uses a stick-breaking specification to define the mixing probabilities of a spike-and-slab prior distribution on $\theta_h$, where $P_0$ is a slab distribution, and $\delta_{\theta_\infty}$ represents a point-mass at $\theta_\infty$.
-We set $P_0$ to be an inverse gamma distribution with parameters $(\alpha_\theta, \beta_\theta)$ and $\theta_\infty$ close to zero.
-For larger values of $h$, the prior on $\theta_h$ assigns larger weight to the point-mass rather than the slab distribution, resulting in prior distributions for the parameters in \cref{eq:prior_parameters} that are a priori concentrated closer to zero for increasing values of $h$.
-At the same time, the parameter-specific variance terms ($\tau$) are centered at 1 and provide flexibility to the $h^{th}$ coefficient from each model to deviate from a $N(0, \theta_h)$ prior if, for example, $\theta_h$ is too small, and would lead to over-shrinkage of the corresponding coefficient.
-In that sense, the scaling parameters $\tau$ adjust the prior variance $\theta_h$ to allow for different latent variables $h$ to be most important across the submodels \cref{eq:model_probinter}, \cref{eq:model_covariates}, and \cref{eq:model_probobs}.
-In Supplement \ref{supp_subsec:add_our_sims} we see that including the parameter-specific variance terms $\tau$ only improves model performance.
-Inverse-gamma prior distributions are also assumed for the remaining variance components, including the residual variances of the trait models and the probability of detecting a given species.
+Equation (\ref{eq:prior_shrinkage}) specifies the truncated increasing shrinkage prior of \cite{Legramanti2020}, which uses a stick-breaking specification to define the mixing probabilities of a spike-and-slab prior distribution on $\theta_h$, where $P_0$ is a slab distribution, and $\delta_{\theta_\infty}$ represents a point-mass at $\theta_\infty$.
+We set $P_0$ to be an inverse gamma distribution, and set $\theta_\infty$ close to zero.
+This specification results in prior distributions for $\theta_h$ which assign larger weight to the point-mass rather than the slab distribution and are therefore concentrated closer to zero for larger values of $h$.
+The parameter-specific variance terms $\tau$ are centered at 1 and provide flexibility to the $h^{th}$ coefficient from each model to deviate from a $N(0, \theta_h)$ prior if this prior would lead to over-shrinkage of the corresponding coefficient.
+Therefore, the prior on $\theta_h$ is used to penalize more heavily the contribution of latent factors corresponding to a higher index $h$, essentially implying that not all the species' information represented in the species' latent factors will be important for detectability and species' interactions, while the parameters $\tau$ adjust the prior variance to allow for additional flexibility in the coefficient of the latent factors across submodels.
+Inverse-gamma prior distributions are also assumed for the remaining residual variance parameters.
+Hyperparameter values are reported in \cref{app_tab:hyper}.